19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Mithrinian Pantheons/Pantheons.md

 ### Imperial Pantheon

-The Imperial Pantheon is the prime Pantheon of the world of Mithrinia given the Empire's dominance over the region.
+The [Imperial Pantheon](Imperial%20Pantheon.md) is the prime Pantheon of [Humans](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Humans.md) and of most of Mithrinia given the Empire's dominance over it.

 ### Sylvan Pantheon

-The Sylvan Pantheon is the ancient Pantheon of the [Forest Elves](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Forest%20Elf%20(Sylvan)).
+The [Sylvan Pantheon](Sylvan%20Pantheon.md) is the ancient Pantheon of the [Forest Elves](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Forest%20Elf%20(Sylvan)).
 It still holds prominence throughout Glynwyn and its surrounding civilizations.
 Additionally, the warm-blooded animal folk tend to worship the deities in the Sylvan Pantheon for reverence of the Natural World.

 ### Cendraeri Pantheon